Bridging the Gap between Continuous and Informative Discrete Representations by Random Product Quantization: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{n} recent years, the rapid advancement of deep learning has greatly advanced automatic speech recognition (ASR) \cite{abdel2012applying,graves2013speech}.
+\IEEEPARstart{I}{n} recent years, the rapid advancement of deep learning has greatly improved automatic speech recognition (ASR) \cite{abdel2012applying,graves2013speech}.
 Since the emergence of end-to-end ASR models, performance has been further improved with the aid of sufficient computational resources \cite{chan2016listen,vaswani2017attention,gulati2020conformer}.
-However, these models heavily rely on large-scale transcribed datasets, which are both limited in availability and costly to produce.
-To alleviate this dependency, SSL has been widely adopted in the ASR field and has demonstrated remarkable success \cite{synnaeve2020end,kahn2020self}.
-During pre-training, SSL models learn meaningful speech representations from large amounts of unlabeled speech data \cite{schneider2019wav2vec,baevskivq,baevski2020wav2vec,hsu2021hubert,chen2022wavlm,baevski2022data2vec}.
+The performance of end-to-end ASR models depends on large amounts of transcribed data, but such data is limited and difficult to obtain.
+To alleviate this dependency, SSL has been widely adopted in the domain of ASR and has demonstrated remarkable success \cite{synnaeve2020end,kahn2020self}.
+During pre-training, SSL models learn meaningful speech representations from large amounts of unlabeled speech data \cite{schneider2019wav2vec,baevskivq,baevski2020wav2vec,hsu2021hubert,chen2022wavlm,baevski2022data2vec,baevski2023efficient}.
 In downstream training, the continuous speech representations generated by feeding raw waveforms into the pre-trained SSL model serve as inputs, resulting in better performance than using traditional acoustic features.
 Furthermore, techniques such as fine-tuning the pre-trained models or inserting adapters can further align SSL representations with specific downstream tasks.